-The Environmental Manager for CMSWS's Water Quality Program is responsible for developing, implementing, managing and overseeing the SWMP.
+The Environmental Manager for CMSWS's Water Quality Program is responsible for developing, implementing, managing, and overseeing the Stormwater Plan.
 The Environmental Manager reports to the Director of CMSWS who serves as the Stormwater Program Administrator as delegated by the Mecklenburg County Board of Commissioners by a resolution dated December 17, 2002.
-Five (5) Environmental Supervisors that report to the Environmental Manager are responsible for implementing five (5) of the seven (7) components of the SWMP.
-An Environmental Supervisor and Lead Project Manager in the Permitting and Compliance Program who reports to a Senior Project Manager who reports to the Director of CMSWS are responsible for implementing the other two (2) components of the SWMP.
-In most cases, staff under the direction of their Environmental Supervisor are responsible for completing the activities necessary for implementing the components of the SWMP.
-Table 11 illustrates the breakdown of responsibilities.
+Five (5) Environmental Supervisors that report to the Environmental Manager are responsible for implementing five (5) of the seven (7) components of the Stormwater Plan.
+An Environmental Supervisor and Lead Project Manager in the Permitting and Compliance Program who reports to a Senior Project Manager who reports to the Director of CMSWS are responsible for implementing the other two (2) components of the Stormwater Plan.
+In most cases, staff under the direction of their Environmental Supervisor are responsible for completing the activities necessary for implementing the components of the Stormwater Plan.
+Table 13 illustrates the breakdown of responsibilities.
 Appendix A provides additional information regarding these responsibilities, including BMPs and measurable goals.
-Appendix B provides an organizational chart that shows where the responsible parties fit into the structure of CMSWS.
-The procedures, specific tasks, deadlines and assigned staff for fulfillment of the SWMP are described in an annual Work Plan.
+The procedures, specific tasks, deadlines and assigned staff for fulfillment of the Stormwater Plan are described in an annual Work Plan.
 A copy of this Work Plan is available upon request to the CMSWS's Environmental Manager for Mecklenburg County's Water Quality Program.
 Each co-permittee is responsible for compliance with Permit requirements for the operation and maintenance of facilities, MS4s, stormwater control measures (SCMs), streets, and parking lots that they own and/or maintain.
 Operation and Maintenance (O&M) Plans have been developed and implemented and are available upon request.
-Co-permittee contact information is provided in Table 16.
+Co-permittee contact information is provided in Table 17.

-Table 11: Summary of Responsible Parties
+Table 13: Summary of Responsible Parties